 “Behold her in all her glory,” the nobleman said with a sweep of his hand.

 The City of Light and Shadow, men called the capital city of Loran.
 Pride of the realm and envy of priestkings, the First King’s Silver Walls dominated the horizon like a vast twelve-sided crown.
-Lightning-quick traces of coral and cyan rippled in her silverstone battlements, and out from the battlements flowed an aura that clashed with the city’s all-pervading pall of grease smoke.
+Lightning-quick traces of coral and cyan rippled in her silverstone battlements, and out from the battlements flowed an aura that clashed with the city’s pall of smoke.
 No other stone could cast light like silverstone, so simple in its radiance, so heavenly.

 Which was why, Evan observed wryly, he saw so much less silverstone in the battlements than he had years ago.

 Yet he appreciated the awe his son-by-law expressed with his mouth slightly agape, lost in wonder.
 That awe had been his once, too.
 “You said there were no words, and you were right,” Rathos marveled.

 Evan scanned the rest of the city.
 “No words.”

 Below the divine castle sprawled Southpoint, a city that fought for space with everyone and everything, including the ancient, wine-colored walls that struggled to contain it.
 A main road, Silver Street, still known as Shit Street, sliced the city in two.
 West and north of that road loomed colonnaded temples and lordly manors, increasing in their height and magnificence on approach to the Silver Walls.
 From here, Evan could discern curls in the heads of statues on the Street of Kings.